KIF1A-Associated Neurological Disorder (KAND) research program

 Failing effective treatments in existing drugs, our researchers will work to develop new treatments and compounds to specifically target the dysfunctional protein that causes KAND.

-Long-term goals (> 5 years)
+Long-term goals (over 5 years)

 The ultimate aim is to cure KIF1A-Associated Neurological Disorder through gene therapy.
 This therapy would see the ‘broken’ KIF1A replaced with a healthy version, helping to reverse the dementia-like symptoms and help young affected individuals gain back their motor skills, eyesight, and more.

-KIF1A-Associated Neurological Disorder media
+KIF1A-Associated Neurological Disorder (KAND) media

 Patient stories